 This Committee was established on 28th April 2020.
-The Committee did not meet in 2021.
+The Committee has met on 1 occasion in 2022.
 The principal function of the Personal Injuries Guidelines Committee of the Judicial Council is to prepare and submit to the Board of the Council, for its review, draft Personal Injuries Guidelines, and from time to time to review those guidelines.
 The draft Personal Injuries Guidelines which were submitted to the Board of the Judicial Council on the 9th December 2020 pursuant to Section 18 (4) as amended were adopted by the Council on 6th March 2021.
+Those Guidelines require to be reviewed by the Committee by 5th March 2024.